 What can students expect in your online class environment?
 How can they show they are participating, and how can they expect to receive feedback?
 What if they have to be late or can’t join the online session at all?
 We have compiled some suggestions for how to make sure both you and your students are clear on what to expect from the class.
 As with all teaching, the clearer you can be about what is expected and why, the more successful you and your students will be.

 You may wish to record a short video in Zoom, which you could distribute to your students before your first online course meeting, in which you talk them through any new features or expectations of the course, and encourage them to join a Canvas or Zoom discussion during which time they can test their hardware and software and ask you and/or your TFs purely logistical questions.

-In the meantime, consider the following things as you work on this transition:
+In the meantime, consider the following:

 - Revise your syllabus with the information students will need to complete the course remotely.
 Indicate where the syllabus has changed from its original form, what assignments have been altered, and how students will be expected to complete the work.
 Which aspects of the course require logging on at a specified time, and which can be completed asynchronously?
 (This is especially important given that your students may be distributed across many different timezones.)
 Having a clear idea of the learning objectives for the rest of the term will make it easier for you to figure out how to best make the transition and what parts of the syllabus need to be altered.